 Since the 1960s, MIT has been forging connections between the fields of science and engineering and the worlds of visual and performing arts.

-From the founding of the Center for Art, Science & Technology (CAST) to the opening of a new performance space for our preeminent prominent music and theater program to the planned relocation and expansion of the MIT Museum, investment in the arts at MIT has never been stronger.
+From the founding of the Center for Art, Science & Technology (CAST) to the new MIT Museum, and new performance space for our preeminent prominent music and theater program, to the planned new music building and new building for architecture and planning, investment in the arts at MIT has never been stronger.

 The arts have been an essential part of the MIT culture from the start.